by Bill McBride on 3/03/2013 10:34:00 AM

 We could use any of these three measures to determine the first bottom, and then use the other two to confirm the bottom.
 But this says nothing about prices.

-The second graph compares RI as a percent of GDP with the real Case-Shiller National house price index through Q3 2011.
-Prices continued to fall in Q4 and probably into 2012 too.
+The second graph compares RI as a percent of GDP with the real (adjusted for inflation) CoreLogic house price index through December.

-Although the Case-Shiller data only goes back to 1987, look at what happened following the early '90s housing bust.
-RI as a percent of GDP bottomed in Q1 1991, but real house prices didn't bottom until Q4 1996 - more than 5 years later!
+Although the CoreLogic data only goes back to 1976, look at what happened following the early '90s housing bust.
+RI as a percent of GDP bottomed in Q1 1991, but real house prices didn't bottom until Q4 1996 (real prices were mostly flat for several year).
+Something similar happened in the early 1980s - first activity bottomed, and then real prices - although the two bottoms were closer in the '80s.